achilleas-k/understanding-git/README.md

 - [Basics](#basics): A slideshow and demonstration script for Git basics, explaining file states and file state transitions.
 - [Porcelain and plumbing](#porcelain-and-plumbing): A slideshow exploring Git internals with the use of git *plumbing* commands.

+The [custom stylesheet](./style.css) in the root of the repository is used by both slide decks for theming tweaks.

 ## Basics